Lax/traffic-accounting-nginx-module/README.md

 # About

-Monitor the incoming and outgoing traffic metrics in realtime for `NGINX` http subsystem.
+Monitor the incoming and outgoing traffic metrics in realtime for `NGINX`.

 Realtime traffic and status code monitor solution for NGINX, need less memory and cpu than realtime log analyzing.
 Useful for http traffic accounting based on NGINX config logic ( by-location or by-server or by-user-defined-variable ).